doubaniux/DoubanSpider/README.md

 ```bash
 $ sudo apt install postgresql-11 libpq-dev
 ```
-If you are in China, consider use [tencent mirror](https://mirrors.cloud.tencent.com/).
+If you are in China, consider using [tencent mirror](https://mirrors.cloud.tencent.com/).

 ### Configure PostgreSQL
 Create user, database, and table from sql file